Stroke – Acupuncture treatment

 What do you do if you notice someone having a stroke?

 A stroke is an emergency situation.
 Seconds of panic and indecision can make all the difference in the survival of stroke victims and the quality of life afterward.
 If your loved one is having a stroke, do not panic; remember the acronym FAST.
 FAST is a fast way to determine if someone is having a stroke.
-“F” stands for face; check the face of the person for signs of drooling and inability to control the whole or part of the face.
+“F” stands for face; check the face of the person for signs of drooling and an inability to control the whole or part of the face.
 “A” is arms; ask the person to lift both arms.
 Is the person having difficulty lifting both or one of his arms?
 “S” is for speech—can the person conveniently repeat a sentence after you?
 “T” is for time.
 If the person fails all the above tests, it is likely to be a stroke.
 Take note of the time and seek medical help immediately.
 Timing is everything!

 Acupuncture after stroke—step #1 on the road to recovery after a stroke attack:

-After medical treatment for stroke, recovery is usually slow.
-A stroke can cause serious disabilities after the initial attack, and a stroke victim needs a lot of care.
+After medical treatment for a stroke, recovery is usually slow.
+A stroke can cause severe disabilities after the initial attack, and a stroke victim needs a lot of care.
 Acupuncture in stroke recovery can help to reinstate patients’ ability to be independent in a lot of ways after suffering from this medical condition.
 We are going to talk more about that in this article.

 Acupuncture and stroke recovery: the #1 natural treatment for stroke

 There have been so many studies on acupuncture for stroke rehabilitation.
-In fact, as of 2012, the studies have been increasing tremendously as Western medicine has started to recognize the effect of acupuncture on pain.
+In fact, as of 2012, the number of studies has increased tremendously as Western medicine has started to recognize the effect of acupuncture on pain.
 Studies suggest that the earlier you start acupuncture for stroke rehabilitation, the better the results and the more chances that you will get out of this condition.
 Also, acupuncture after stroke seems to be safe, as no known studies have documented any adverse effects of acupuncture on stroke patients.
 So, the overall suggestion is that if you have had a stroke, you should start acupuncture as a treatment method as soon as you are stable.
 However, you can still do it at later stages.
 How exactly acupuncture improves stroke recovery is not well known.
-However, studies point to improved blood circulation to parts of the brain and limbs affected by stroke.
+However, studies point to enhanced blood circulation to parts of the brain and limbs affected by stroke.
 These studies show things like the dilation of blood vessels around the paralyzed areas.
-This dilation does not seem to affect normal areas.
+This dilation does not seem to affect regular regions.
 Some studies have also suggested that acupuncture for stroke rehabilitation may significantly decrease fibrinogen, a major component of blood clots in the blood vessels.
 Also, some studies of electro-acupuncture show an increase in serotonin levels of the platelets, which help in reducing depression as a result of the effects of a stroke attack and can contribute to improving stroke.
 All these possible mechanisms can explain how acupuncture may work to improve the health and quality of life after a stroke incident.

 Apart from the possible mechanisms, studies also show significant improvements in the quality of life of people suffering from strokes when used along with other forms of therapy.
 At least seven high-quality studies from different people showed that stroke recovery is way greater if acupuncture is incorporated into people’s treatment regimens.
 This is true, especially when acupuncture is initiated within 1 to 3 months of a stroke attack.
 The studies seem to suggest that using acupuncture after stroke three times a week for at least one month can show long-lasting positive effects in recovery from stroke.
 Studies generally show improved motor functions like the ability to move arms and legs better, perform daily activities, have a better quality of life, improve balance, mobility, and walking, and have better control of emotions.
 A study even used a CT scan as a diagnostic tool in response to acupuncture treatment (a CT scan is a standard diagnostic tool for stroke patients in conventional medicine).
-The CT scan showed good results in people who used acupuncture.
-The studies show that combining acupuncture with physiotherapy and other treatments greatly improved recovery.
+The CT scan showed promising results in people who used acupuncture.
+The studies show that combining acupuncture with physiotherapy and other treatments significantly improved recovery.
 One of the studies showed that acupuncture was more economical as it reduced the time spent in nursing homes and rehabilitation centers.
 The study estimated a saving of $26,000 per patient.
 This study was done in Sweden, and Sweden may have higher rehabilitation costs.
 All in all, acupuncture is a cost-effective and health-effective way to add more value to recovery after a stroke.